-Section 2.
-Standing Committees: The President, with the approval of the Board, shall, when necessary, establish the following committees and appoint their respective chairpersons.
+Section 3: Standing Committees: The President, with the approval of the Board, shall, when necessary, establish the following committees and appoint their respective chairpersons.
 The tenure of these committees shall coincide with the Club fiscal year.

-- A. Speaker and Judges Program Committee: Shall recruit, schedule, and submit a biography for each program speaker and competition judge. - B. Education Program Committee: Shall plan and present monthly educational meetings. - C. Finance Committee: The Treasurer shall be Chairperson.
-Other members shall include the Vice-President, a Director, plus at least one other Board member as appointed by the President.
-This committee shall prepare a proposed budget to be submitted to the President prior to the first regular Club meeting of the fiscal year.
-This committee shall cause an audit of the Treasurer's books of accounts after the close of the fiscal year and present it for approval by the President.
+A. Program Committee: Shall recruit, schedule, and submit a biography for each program speaker and competition judge.

+B. Program Committee: Shall plan and present monthly educational meetings.

+C. Finance Committee: The Treasurer shall be Chairperson.
+Other members shall include the approval by the President.
 It shall be the duty of the Finance committee to oversee all expenditures, making certain that such expenditures do not exceed budget allocations.
 No budget allocation shall be exceeded without approval by the Executive Council.